JakubAndrysek/google-spreadsheet-frontend/README.md

 # google-spreadsheet-frontend
-Unsafe using of Google Sheets API (keys are public)
+Unsafe use of Google Sheets API (keys are public)

+My solution for resolving the problem described in [this issue](https://github.com/theoephraim/node-google-spreadsheet/issues/552)